ATPs/human_novo_protein_2022/README.md

   * domain structures predicted by InterProScan v5.38 of proteins in `Table_S5_proteins.info.tsv.gz`.
 The meaning of each columns can be found: https://interproscan-docs.readthedocs.io/en/latest/OutputFormats.html.
 * **CircAtlas2.0.human_sequence_v2.0.translation.30AA.protein.fa.gz**:
   * protein sequences from circRNA 6-frame translation. cicrRNA sequences were downloaded from CircAtlas 2.0 database.
-* **20220127peptides_moreThan1ChrLocs.ExpandLocs.AddGENOCDEloc.tsv.gz** peptides with more than one genomic location.
+* **20231210NW_pep.pepquery.multiple.EachLoc.tsv.gz** peptides with more than one genomic location.
+* **20231210NW_pep.pepquery.other.tsv.gz** peptides that cannot be located to the chromosomes precisely.
+They may from scaffolds of the genome, or resulting from mutations other than amino acid substitution.
-* **20220127Proteins_FromPepLoc2_info.AddBlastAndTaxon.AddGENOCDEloc.tsv.gz** proteins with peptides with more than one genomic location.
+* **20231218Proteins_FromPepLocMultiple_info.AddBlastAndTaxon.AddGENOCDEloc.tsv.gz** proteins with peptides with more than one genomic location.
 For location of the peptide, one single representative protein was selected.

 Other files and methods could be provided upon request.